toth235a/ViT-Adapter/segmentation/README.md

-# Vit-Adapter for semantic segmentation - 1 GPU:
+# Vit-Adapter for semantic segmentation - training on a single GPU:

 This is a fork of [ViT-Adapter](https://github.com/czczup/ViT-Adapter) adapted for training on a single GPU.
 It was tested for binary segmentation (in particular crack segmentation) but should work for multi-class segmentation as well.
 With a crop size of 896 and batch size of one, it needs 24 GB of GPU memory for training and 9 GB for prediction.
 For training, you also need about 27 GB of free disk space.